PlayStation Portal review: Cloud gaming arrives one year on

 Sony has no problem with putting weird-looking devices into the world – see the PS5 – but the PlayStation Portal is still quite the thing to behold.
 It looks more like one of those wacky concepts people wildly share on social media than something that actually gets made.
 But make one Sony did, and do you know what?
 I quite like it.
 I’d hesitate to get one out on a train or a plane, for fear of elbowing the person next to me as much as anything else, but that isn’t really an option anyway.

-The sheer width of the thing means that holding the Portal feels very different to holding a DualSense, but I like the weight balance (at 530g it’s heavier than a Switch, but lighter than a Steam Deck), and found the display portion rests nicely on my lap when I’m lying down.
+The sheer width of the thing means that holding the Portal feels very different to holding a DualSense, but I like the weight balance (at 530g it’s heavier than a Switch, but lighter than a Steam Deck), and find the display portion rests nicely on my lap when I’m lying down.
 The sticks aren’t big as those on the DualSense (they’re actually the same as you’ll find on the PS VR 2 controllers) but you soon get used to them.
 If you play a lot of PS5, having exactly the same triggers and face buttons on a handheld feels wrong, but in a good way.
 Almost like you’ve cheated the system.

 The Create and Options buttons remain in their DualSense positions, but as the middle of the pad now houses an LCD display, the PS and mute buttons move to the top corners of the controller halves.

 Problems?
 The way the thumbstick modules eat into display bezel is a bit unsightly.
 The sticks are also just as at risk of drift as the standard DualSense sticks, but that would arguably be an even bigger issue on a £200 device that the controller is fixed to.
-Pressing the skinny power and volume buttons feels a bit awkward, on account of the small hump they’re nestled into.
-The lower half of the display portion also has no protection, and I’ve already had visions of my knee snapping it in half when getting up quickly.
-Hopefully this doesn’t materialise.
+12 months in, they’re doing just fine.

-I’m also not totally sold on Sony’s solution for the lack of a touchpad, which is used in a lot of PS5 games.
+I’m still not sold on Sony’s solution for the lack of a touchpad, which is used in a lot of PS5 games.
 In its absence, you touch either side of the touchscreen, which illuminates two small panels that you can either tap or swipe to replicate the standard touchpad’s functionality.
 It’s fine, but it’s inelegant and (whisper it) a bit too smartphone-y for my liking.

 Screen: size matters